almron/iTach_IR_Node_Server/README.md

 Create an account and login to: https://irdb.globalcache.com/Home/Database

 Enter the Brand Name of the device you would like to control.
 Then Select a Device Type, then Select a Model.
-Note taht you must Log-in for the "Send Code Set" button to be enabled.
+Note that you must Log-in for the "Send Code Set" button to be enabled.

 ![please login](<https://github.com/JavierRefuerzo/iTach_IR_Node_Server/blob/main/images/please_login.png>)